Cleveland Browns Radio Network: Original franchise (1946–1995)

 1956 ad for WGAR's Cleveland Browns football coverage, with Bill McColgan providing play-by-play.

 Radio broadcasts for the Cleveland Browns date back to the team's inaugural 1946 season in the All-America Football Conference, with WGAR as the initial flagship station; WGAR sportscaster Bob Neal and Stan Gee were the team's first announcers.
 Bill Mayer took over as Neal's color commentator in 1947 in addition to his duties as WGAR's morning drive host.
 WGAR also carried a weekly 15-minute show during the football season by head coach Paul Brown, the Browns' co-founder and namesake.
 A five-station network was assembled for the 1948 season consisting of WGAR, WATG in Ashland, WBNS in Columbus, WHIO in Dayton, WFRO-FM in Fremont, WJEL in Springfield and WTRF in Bellaire; stations in Lima, Toledo, Zanesville, Marion and Cincinnati were added the following year.
+WLAL in Lakewood, a short-lived FM station owned by Browns owner Arthur B. McBride, was also an affiliate in 1948 and 1949.
 By 1952, the network spanned 16 stations in Ohio, West Virginia, Kentucky and Pennsylvania.

 WGAR served as the flagship until the 1950 season, the team's first with the National Football League, when WERE took over; Neal also moved to WERE but was replaced due to his announcing for Cleveland Indians telecasts being sponsored by Pfeiffer Brewing Co., rival to the Brewing Corp. of America which sponsored the Browns network.
 WTAM carried the games in 1952 and 1953 with Ken Coleman as announcer, WGAR reclaimed the flagship rights the following year.
 Through all but one year of WGAR's second stint as flagship, Bill McColgan handled play-by-play; while Bill Kelly returned in 1954, Jim Graner replaced him as color commentator the following year.
 Gib Shanley took over as the team's sole announcer 1961 in addition to becoming WGAR's sports director and announcer for Ohio State football.

 The games moved back to WERE in 1962, with the network consisting of over 50 radio stations.
 WHK took over as flagship in 1968 when WERE signed up with the Cincinnati Bengals Radio Network (the Bengals were also founded by Paul Brown).
 By the 1974 season, the network consisted of WHK and 34 affiliates, including three stations in Pennsylvania; all but five stations broadcast on the AM band.
 Shanley was paired with Graner beginning in 1963 and continued in their roles until the start of the 1975 season, when Graner retired after being diagnosed with a brain tumor.
 Jim Mueller took over for Graner as color commentator.

 Signage for WHK and WMMS at Cleveland Municipal Stadium; WHK and WMMS were co-flagships from 1991 to 1994, while WMMS was co-flagship again from 2001 to 2012.